petros-d/docs/docs/airflow-api.md

 ::: info

-If you need to call the Airflow API only once, you can retrieve a temporary access token at `cloud.astronomer.io/token`.
-This token lasts only for 24 hours.
+If you need to call the Airflow API only once, you can retrieve a temporary access token (24 hours) at `cloud.astronomer.io/token`.
+If you retrieve a token here, you can skip the instructions in [Request Access Token](api-keys#request-access-token).

 :::